On representations of rational Cherednik algebras in complex rank: Characters of simple objects in category O (complex rank)

 \begin{proposition} We have the following formula for the character of $S\hhh$: \end{proposition}

 \begin{proof} \InnaA{Consider the category $\it{Schur}$ of all Schur functors: the objects are Schur functors

-where $R = (R_n)_{n \geq 0}$, each $R_n$ being a finite-dimensional representation of $S_n$, and only finitely many of these representations being nonzero; the morphisms are natural transformations between such functors.} This category is equivalent to the category $\bigoplus_{n \in \bZ} Rep(S_n)$, and thus semisimple.
+where $R = (R_n)_{n \geq 0}$, each $R_n$ being a finite-dimensional representation of $S_n$, and only finitely many of these representations being nonzero; the morphisms are natural transformations between such functors.} This category is equivalent to the category $\bigoplus_{n \in \bZ} \InnaE{\mathrm{Rep}}(S_n)$, and thus semisimple, \InnaC{with the simple objects parameterized (up to isomorphism) by the set of all Young diagrams.}

+\InnaC{The tensor structure on $\it{Schur}$ comes from the tensor structure on $(FinVect)$.
+Namely, given two simple objects parametrized by Young diagrams $\lambda$ and $\mu$, their tensor product decomposes as a direct sum of simple objects $\rho$, with the multiplicity of $\rho$ being the Littlewood-Richardson coefficient $c^{\rho}_{\lambda, \mu}$.}